GardOS/Enterprise-2-Exam/README.md

 * Bug fixes.
 Big scale and little time means a lot of unverified bugs
 * Whenever a book is updated, the news should reflect the change
 * If a sale is updated, the latest news should put the changed sale on top
+* RabbitMQ container is being initialized in Sale tests.
+The only reason is so that it wont crash when publishing message.
+That needs to be fixed.
 * More constraints on entity, string length etc.
 * Better validation of input in API
 * Better responses from API